PamelaMBadermann/melembradepois/README.md

 # Remember later! :pencil:

-This is an application that serves as a post-it in your browser.

 Simple and objective, helping you remember what can't be forgotten! :no_good:

+Hellooo,

+This is the backend from Remember Later App, that's an application that serves as a post-it in your browser.

 > [!IMPORTANT]
 > To run a clone of this repository on your machine, you need to already have [Node](https://nodejs.org/en/download) and [Postgres](https://www.postgresql.org/download/) installed.
 The IDE that I developed code was [VSCode](https://code.visualstudio.com/download) and all routes were tested in [Postman](https://www.postman.com/downloads/).